NOVA-X-QUANTUM/acelogic-contol-plane/README.md

 └── README.md
 ```

-> Proprietary enterprise continuity modules are not included in this public repository.
+> Proprietary enterprise continuity infrastructure is not included in this public repository.

 ---